 AACAP's Operating Principles for Extramural Support of AACAP Meetings and Related Activities

-AACAP has been a leader in managing disclosures and potential conflicts of interest that can and do interfere with objective conduct of science and clinical practice.
+AACAP has long been a leader in managing disclosures and potential conflicts of interest that can and do interfere with objective conduct of science and clinical practice.
 By affirmatively developing and using guidelines to govern extramural support for AACAP meetings and the presentations of meeting participants, we are giving meeting attendees the information necessary to make decisions about the nature of scientific and clinical material available at the AACAP meetings.
-For more than six years, the AACAP has managed its meetings under the Operating Principles for Extramural Support.
+For more than seven years, AACAP has managed its meetings under the Operating Principles for Extramural Support.
 The Principles represent a dynamic process designed to serve our patients and profession, and maintain our scientific and clinical integrity.
 As a result, your awareness and participation are essential to their success.
 We hope you will take pride in our Principles and your participation in the process.

 In this time of our own careful attention to transparency, disclosure, and integrity, you should be proud to have been at the vanguard of setting and maintaining principles and guidelines for behavior.
 We hope that you will continue to support our collective effort.
 Thank you for taking this matter seriously.
 It is your attention to these details that make us stronger and leaders in the ethical practice of medicine.